obermann/samsung_mfp/README.md

 * Removed right-side white band
 * Removed top-side white band in mono images

+All changes are visible in a diff with the initial commit.

 Note. samsung_mfp.conf.in and xerox_mfp.conf.in overlap in defining scanners USB identification, so you may need to solve the conflict, e.g. disabling one or another backend.